Jeremy Fall: Television and media

 Fall has appeared on several network food and cooking television shows since 2016.
-In 2016, Bravo’s digital series, Going Off the Menu, featured Fall and his restaurant, Tinfoil, in an episode.
-In 2017, Fall appeared on two Guy Fieri-hosted Food Network shows – first, “The Bite” episode of Guy’s Big Project; and later, the “Breakfast, Brisket and Belly” episode of Diners, Drive-Ins and Dives, which featured Fall in his Nighthawk: Breakfast Bar kitchen.
-In 2018, Fall appeared on an episode of the Hallmark Channel’s Home & Family, on which he prepared his “Original Gangster Breakfast Sandwich.”
-Later in 2018, Fall appeared in two episodes of the Food Network’s Food Network Star.
+In 2016, Bravo's digital series, Going Off the Menu, featured Fall and his restaurant, Tinfoil, in an episode.
+In 2017, Fall appeared on two Guy Fieri-hosted Food Network shows – first, "The Bite" episode of Guy's Big Project; and later, the "Breakfast, Brisket and Belly" episode of Diners, Drive-Ins and Dives, which featured Fall in his Nighthawk: Breakfast Bar kitchen.
+Fall also Hallmark Channel's Home & Family and the Food Network's Food Network Star.

-Fall has also cooked on camera with celebrities such as Shay Mitchell (Pretty Little Liars, You, and Dollface) and TikTok star Charli D’Amelio on The D’Amelio Show.
-He has been interviewed on TYT Network’s Reasonably Shure as well as local news programs in the Los Angeles area.

-Fall has appeared as a guest on several podcasts – Take A Knee (The Adam Carolla Show), hosted by Adam Carolla (March 2018); Purposely Awakened, hosted by Naomi Bonman (June 2018); Our Los Angeles Podcast (August 2019); and Redirected with Andrew East (March 2021) – with interview discussions of his experience growing up in Los Angeles and its culture, his personal life and career journey, and the restaurant and hospitality industry.

-In 2021, Fall launched his self-hosted podcast, dinner party with jeremy fall (Dinner Party Podcast), releasing the premiere episode on June 23, 2021, with actor, host, and comedian, Lamorne Morris, as the podcast’s inaugural guest.
-Produced by Fall’s media company, jfall, dinner party centers around discussions of culture, mental health, and creativity.
-The guest list of dinner party has also included the likes of Shawn Johnson, Andrew Schulz, Tia Mowry, Jerry Ferrara, and Danny Green.
-Fall also assembled the “Dinner Party” Spotify playlist.
+In 2021, Fall launched his self-hosted podcast, Dinner Party, releasing the premiere episode on June 23, 2021, with actor, host, and comedian, Lamorne Morris, as the podcast's inaugural guest.
+The podcast centers around discussions of culture, mental health, and creativity.

 In 2021, Fall partnered with Grammy-winning artist, Miguel, to executive produce his first series, Beats for Breakfast, which airs on Facebook Watch.
 Starring both Fall and Miguel, each episode of Beats for Breakfast features Fall cooking a recipe while Miguel simultaneously creates new music beside Fall in the kitchen.
-According to Fall, the program originated from Miguel, when visiting Fall's Nighthawk restaurant, sharing the concept of a show in which Miguel made beats in his kitchen as Fall brought recipes to life.
-Episodes of Beats for Breakfast, including the show's first eight episodes, are posted on Miguel's Facebook page each Wednesday.
+According to Fall, the program originated from Miguel, who thought of the concept for the show while visiting Fall’s Nighthawk restaurant.
+Episodes of Beats for Breakfast, including the show's first eight episodes, are posted on Miguel's Facebook page.